 A bequest in your will, naming the Greater Cleveland Food Bank as a beneficiary, is an easy way to support future hunger relief efforts.
-A bequest can be a gift of cash, securities, or other specified asset.
+A bequest can be a gift of cash, securities, or other specified assets.

 Life insurance policies are another asset suitable as a planned gift to the Food Bank.
 By donating a paid-up life insurance policy or designating the Greater Cleveland Food Bank as a beneficiary of a new policy, you can help us to continue our distribution of food to those in need well into the future.